-Our second clinical-stage therapeutic candidate, BL-8040, is a novel short peptide that functions as a high-affinity antagonist for CXCR4, which we intend to develop for AML, and other hematological indications.
+Our second clinical-stage therapeutic candidate, BL-8040, is a novel, short peptide that functions as a high-affinity antagonist for CXCR4, which we intend to develop for AML, stem cell mobilization and other hematological indications.
 CXCR4 is a chemokine receptor that is directly involved in tumor progression, angiogenesis (growth of new blood vessels in the tumor), metastasis (spread of tumor to other organs) and cell survival.
 CXCR4 is over-expressed in more than 70% of human cancers and its over-expression often correlates with poor prognosis.
 BL-8040 mobilizes cancer cells from the bone marrow and may therefore sensitize these cells to chemo- and bio-based anti-cancer therapy.
 In addition, BL-8040 has demonstrated a direct anti-cancer effect by inducing apoptosis (cell death).
 Multiple pre-clinical studies have shown the safety and efficacy of BL-8040.
-These studies have shown that BL-8040 is efficient, both alone and in combination with, for example, the anti-cancer drug Rituximab, in reducing bone marrow metastasis of lymphoma cells and stimulating lymphoma cell death.
+These studies have shown that BL-8040 is efficient, both alone and in combination with chemotherapy, in reducing bone marrow malignant cells and stimulating their cell death.
 BL-8040 also mobilizes stem cells from the bone marrow to the peripheral blood, enabling their collection for subsequent autologous or allogeneic transplantation in cancer patients.
+In September 2013, the FDA granted an Orphan Drug Designation to BL-8040 as a treatment for stem cell mobilization.

-In June 2013, we announced enrollment of the first patient in a phase 2 trial for BL-8040.
-The study is being conducted at three sites in the U.S., including MD Anderson Cancer Center in Houston, Memorial Sloan-Kettering Cancer Center in New York and Northwestern University Hospital in Chicago, as well as at five well-known sites in Israel.
+In June 2013, we commenced a Phase 2 trial for BL-8040 for the treatment of AML.
+The study is currently being conducted at four sites in the United States, including MD Anderson Cancer Center in Houston, Memorial Sloan-Kettering Cancer Center in New York, Northwestern University Hospital in Chicago, and Mayo Clinic in Jacksonville, as well as at five well-known sites in Israel.
 The study is a multicenter, open-label study under an Investigational New Drug, or IND, approval from the FDA, designed to evaluate the safety and efficacy profile of repeated escalating doses of BL-8040 in adult subjects with relapsed/refractory AML.
-Early results of this trial show that BL-8040, as a stand-alone therapy and in combination with high-dose Cytarabine (Ara-C), is safe at all doses tested to date, and triggers substantial mobilization of cancer cells from the bone marrow to the peripheral blood, thereby increasing the vulnerability of the cells to chemotherapy treatment.
-In addition, signs of robust apoptosis of cancer cells were observed following administration of the higher doses tested to date.
-We also plan to commence a clinical study for the use of BL-8040 in stem cell mobilization in first half of 2014.
-Final results for the AML study are expected towards the end of 2014/beginning of 2015, while final results of the stem cell mobilization trial are expected in the second half of 2014.
+As of the date of this prospectus supplement, 19 patients have been enrolled in the study, out of a total expected enrollment of up to 70 patients.
+Early results of this trial showed that BL-8040, as a stand-alone therapy and in combination with high-dose Cytarabine (Ara-C), is safe at all doses tested to date, and triggers substantial mobilization of cancer cells from the bone marrow to the peripheral blood, thereby increasing the vulnerability of the cells to chemotherapy treatment.
+In addition, signs of robust apoptosis of cancer cells were observed following administration of higher doses tested.